Life insurance for smokers

 If I quit smoking, will this affect my life insurance policy?

 If you have a policy with us and you have stopped smoking, that wouldn't affect your current policy or premiums in anyway and the policy would still be valid.
-However provided you meet our definition of a non-smoker you would now be eligible to take out cover as a non-smoker which may affect the cost of a new policy.
+However provided you meet our definition of a non-smoker you could be eligible to take out cover as a non-smoker after 12 months, which may affect the cost of a new policy.
 When cover is being replaced, it is normally a good idea to wait until your new cover starts before cancelling existing policies.

 Our definition of a non-smoker is no tobacco or nicotine replacement products (including electronic cigarettes) to have been used in the last 12 months.